Effects of expanding a non-contributory health insurance scheme on out-of-pocket healthcare spending by the poor in Turkey

 TİRGİL A., Dickens W. T., Atun R.

-• Keywords: health systems, health systems evaluation, health economics, health policy, health insurance, FINANCIAL BURDEN, RISK PROTECTION, EXPENDITURE, PAYMENTS, IMPOVERISHMENT, CATASTROPHE, MORTALITY, COVERAGE, INCOME
+• Anahtar Kelimeler: health systems, health systems evaluation, health economics, health policy, health insurance, FINANCIAL BURDEN, RISK PROTECTION, EXPENDITURE, PAYMENTS, IMPOVERISHMENT, CATASTROPHE, MORTALITY, COVERAGE, INCOME

 Introduction Insufficient or no health insurance creates financial access barriers to healthcare services, especially for vulnerable populations.
 The Green Card scheme, a non-contributory government-funded health insurance scheme for the poor in Turkey, was expanded in 2003-2006 and has provided citizens with extended benefits.
 We study the effects of this expansion of the Green Card scheme on out-of-pocket healthcare expenditures for low-income households.